jschnell13/StealthElf/Documentation/Planning.md

 - **What void is being filled** - The void filled is a lack of free, easy-to-use backup software.
 - **Who will use your system** - Our system will be utilized by Window's users who wish to backup their files.

+#### Timeline
 - **Timeline** - Produce a graphical timeline that indicates milestones and when you meet them.
 Include security milestones.

-- **Outcome Summary** - Outline what your expected outcomes will be in more detail.
-What will the final product be?
-- **Security Statement** - Create a statement concerning the security outcomes and how security will be applied to the problem and the outcomes stated in the Problem Statement and Outcome Summary
+#### Outcome Summary
+- **Outcome Summary** - Our expected outcome is best described by a program that meets the requirements of our workflow.
+Workflow: ************

+#### Security Statement
+- **Security Statement** - Due to the limited scope of our project, our security goals are closely aligned with ensuring that the user can only input valid options.
+For menu options, the only accepted input will be a menu option.
+For files and folders, the program will validate the user's input.
+For creating presets, the program will ensure that the preset doesn't already exist.
+For deleting presets, the program will validate that the preset does indeed exist prior to deletion.